 Insurance

-If the property is vacant or unoccupied, you will need to sign up for a special insurance policy.
-Contrary to what you may assume, insurance for unoccupied properties is considerably costlier than if the property is occupied.
+If the property is vacant or unoccupied, you will need to sign up for a vacant insurance policy.
+Insurance for unoccupied properties is considerably costlier than a property that’s occupied.
 That’s because there’s a greater risk to insurers if someone’s not on the property.

-For rental properties, you will need to sign up for rental property insurance.
-Costs for this can vary greatly depending on property and location.
+For rental properties, you’ll need to sign up for rental property insurance.
+Premiums for this can vary greatly depending on property and location.
 For instance, insurance for a three-story building with 12 apartments will cost considerably more than a single-family, 600-square-foot bungalow.

 HOA Fees

 If your property is in an area governed by a homeowners association (HOA), you’ll have to pay HOA fees.
-These can vary depending on where you live but they can be expensive and change with little warning.
-You also need to be aware of any HOA rules regarding remodeling, maintenance and more.
+These can differ depending on where you live, but they can be expensive and change with little warning.
+HOA fees can range from $100 – $1,000, but typically average about $300.
+You also need to be aware of any HOA rules regarding remodeling, maintenance and more that can impact how much you’ll pay in total.

 Utilities